 - Cust. of Hosp.
 Fund

-His name appeared on a list compiled for the unit’s 1982 reunion as someone who had lost contact due to an outdated address, with a last known residence in Bakersfield, California.
+The second page of the May 1, 1943 issue of The Weekly Diagnosis (the 32nd Station Hospital’s newspaper in Algeria) credited him and a Sergeant Goldy in particular with “one fine Easter dinner” His name appeared on a list compiled for the unit’s 1982 reunion as someone who had lost contact due to an outdated address, with a last known residence in Bakersfield, California.

 The most likely match was a James Leonard Ponton from Bakersfield.
 When he registered for the draft on October 16, 1940, he was working for the 7-Up Bottling Company.
 He enlisted on February 24, 1941.
 A September 26, 1942 article in the in The Bakersfield Californian indicates that a recently commissioned James L. Ponton had departed for Camp Rucker (home of the 32nd Station Hospital) in August 1942.
 A December 26, 1942 article in The Evening Sentinel (Carlisle, Pennsylvania) announced Ponton’s engagement to Martha Jane Koontz, who he apparently met attending O.C.S. at Carlisle Barracks.
 Apparently, the couple did not wed.